kube-logging/logging-operator/images/fluentd-drain-watch/README.md

 ## Features

 - Waits for Fluentd's RPC endpoint to be available before proceeding.
-- Monitors a custom-runner HTTP endpoint.
+- Monitors a custom-runner HTTP endpoint (if available).
+- Handles cases where custom-runner is not deployed (e.g., when buffer metrics sidecar is disabled).
 - Ensures all buffer files are processed before exiting.
 - Triggers termination of custom workers upon completion.